 For the Icing

-- 1 tablespoon unsalted butter 14 grams, melted
+- 1 tablespoon unsalted butter melted (⅛ stick)

 Instructions

 - In a microwave-safe bowl, microwave the butter and chocolate at 30-second intervals, stirring well until smooth.
-Set aside.⅓ cup unsalted butter, 1 cup chopped semisweet chocolate
+Set aside.⅓ cup salted butter, 1 cup chopped semisweet chocolate

-- In a medium bowl, whisk together the flour, cocoa powder, baking powder, and salt.1¼ cup all-purpose flour, 3 tablespoons unsweetened cocoa powder, 1 teaspoon baking powder, ¼ teaspoon kosher salt
+- In a medium bowl, whisk together the flour, cocoa powder, baking powder, and salt.1¼ cup all-purpose flour, 3 tablespoons unsweetened cocoa powder, 1 teaspoon baking powder

 - In a large bowl, use a hand mixer to beat the sugar, eggs, and vanilla extract until frothy.1 cup granulated sugar, 2 large eggs, 1 teaspoon pure vanilla extract